isingasimplesong/dotfiles/hypr/README.md

 # A keyboard-first hyprland config for nerds

-This configuration crafts a highly efficient, keyboard-centric, tiling desktop environment built around the Hyprland Wayland compositor, featuring the popular Nord color scheme, and overall a modern, minimalist and polished _look & feel_.
+This configuration crafts a highly efficient, keyboard-centric, tiling desktop environment built around the [Hyprland](https://hyprland.org/) compositor, featuring the popular [Nord color scheme](https://www.nordtheme.com/), and overall a modern, minimalist and polished _look & feel_.

 [![Hyprland Nord desktop](hypr-nord.png)](hypr-nord.png)

 Functionally, it's designed for speed and organization through tiling window management.
 Interaction heavily relies on keyboard shortcuts, including Vim-style navigation (HJKL) for moving focus and swapping windows.
 There is an extensive use of "submaps" – modal keybinding layers triggered by `Super + <Letter>` (for \[A\]pps, \[I\]nfo, \[R\]ofi, \[S\]cratchpads) – which provide quick, context-specific access to applications, custom information scripts, Rofi functions (like clipboard history access, emoji selection, SSH), and 26 instantly accessible "magic" scratchpad workspaces.

 The setup explicitly configures dynamic dual monitors (a laptop screen `eDP-1` and an external `HDMI-A-1`) with a large number of workspaces (22 total: 1 to 22, mapped to 0-9 and F1-F12) that adapt their placement when the external monitor is (dis)connected.
-It also includes clipboard history management _via_ `cliphist`, power management & auto lock _via_ `hypridle` and  `hyprlock`.
+It also includes clipboard history management _via_ [cliphist](https://github.com/sentriz/cliphist), power management & auto lock _via_ `hypridle` and  `hyprlock`.
+It also use [pyperland](https://github.com/hyprland-community/pyprland) for preset scratchpads.

-This configuration is best suited for **(neo)vim users, developers, power users, sysadmins:** Individuals who spend significant time in terminals, IDEs, and browsers, and benefit immensely from rapid, keyboard-driven context switching and command execution.
+This configuration is best suited for **(neo)vim users, developers, power users, sysadmins and other CLI absolutists:** Individuals who spend significant time in terminals, IDEs, and browsers, and benefit immensely from rapid, keyboard-driven context switching and command execution.

 It's likely less suitable for users who strongly prefer mouse-driven interaction or those brand new to Linux who might find the initial learning curve for the keybindings steep.